Creek Farm Education Program Coordinator

 Driver’s license and personal transportation required.

-Established community connections in Portsmouth and the greater Seacoast Region preferred.
+Established community network connections in Portsmouth and the greater Seacoast Region are helpful.

 Certifications in CPR, ACR Basic First Aid preferred.